 Automating web activities is a necessary part of all web app development.
 Regardless of what you do online, there’s something these automation extensions can do for you.

 Want to make your browsing experience even better?
-Get rid of those annoying ReCAPTCHA images too.
+Pin extensions to the Chrome toolbar, fix scrolling issues, and get rid of those annoying ReCAPTCHA images too.
+You can also speed up your browsing experience.